openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   Cohorts are an optional feature of courses on the edX platform.
-For information about how you enable the cohort feature, set up cohort groups, and assign students to them, see :ref:`Cohorts Overview`.
+For information about how you enable the cohort feature, set up cohort groups, and assign students to them, see `Using Cohorts in Your Courses`_.

 .. _Component_g:

 **Component**

   The part of a unit that contains your actual course content.
 A unit can contain one or more components.
-For more information, see :ref:`Developing Course Components`.
+For more information, see `Developing Course Components`_.

 .. _Content Experiment: